eemilhaa/walkability-analysis/README.md

 **Visualizing intersection density**

 The simplification nearly halved the intersection count: from 177 207 to 96 414.
 Still, a heap of nodes isn't really an informative display of the data.
-To better visualize the intersection density I first used matplotlib's hexbin functionality and then experimented a bit with seaborn's kernel density plotting (kde).
+To better visualize the intersection density I first used matplotlib's hexbin functionality and then experimented a bit with seaborn's kernel density estimate (KDE) plotting.

 ![Intersection grid](docs/intersection_hexbin.png)
 *Intersections aggregated to a hexagonal grid*